 The $1500 is the I-bond amount on the ticket.
 You do not have to pay it so long as you show up to every Court date.
 Speeding 26-34 mph above the speed limit is a criminal offense in Illinois.
 You will need an attorney.

 My IL registration is current and valid for another 6 months, I just did not have the sticker on my plate and received a ticket in Chicago for 'expired plate or temporary registration'.
 If I can submit documentation online to prove my car is registered, is that enough?
-Or do I still have to pay...
+Or do I still have...
 Read more »

 The method of release on my tickets is mentioned as paying 2000 and 120 dollars respectively.
 My court appearance is scheduled for this coming Monday .
 I'm a student and couldn't pay those fines.
 How can i proceed further in the court without taking any attorney.